AZDOPS/AzDM/documentation/jsonFileLayout.md

 - Structure location: root/projectName/pipelines/repoName/
 - Name: repoName.json
-- Note: Capitalization of the file name and the path _must_ be the same.

 ```json
 { } // This list may contain all settings supported by repos